 Designer: Mark Mungeam/Tim Gerrish (2004 – Front 9, 2006 – Back 9)

 Location: Westford, Massachusetts

 History: Built on an old farm, Butter Brook opened with 9 holes in April, 2004.
-In 2006, the practice facilities and the back 9 were added.
-Currently semi-private, this Mark Mungeam design is about 30 minutes northwest of Boston.
+In 2006, practice facilities and a back 9 were added.
+Currently semi-private, this Mark Mungeam design is situated about 30 minutes northwest of Boston.
 While it hasn’t cracked any top Massachusetts public lists yet, New England Golf Guide gives it 5 stars and describes it as a “hidden gem.”

-Conditions: 8/10, I heard great things about the conditioning here, and the course met my expectations.
-The fairways were well manicured, and most divots were repaired even though the course gets a ton of play.
+Conditions: 8/10, I heard great things about the conditioning at Butter Brook, and the course met my expectations.
+The fairways were well manicured, and most divots were repaired even though the course receives a ton of play.
 Although there isn’t much rough, it is thick and healthy.
 The greens were acceptable, but a bit slower and bumpier than I had hoped.

 Value: 4/10, The absolute cheapest you can play Butter Brook in the summer is $52 to walk on a weekday.
 Given how difficult walking is (did it, do not recommend), a round will cost $72 on weekdays and $92 on weekend mornings.
 I will also mention that walking is not allowed at certain times so be sure to check before you play.